Your money-making expert. Financial journalist, TV and radio personality.

-While you do your research, you should be taking note of how much other stallholders sell their cakes and foods for, to get a rough idea of how much you can reasonably expect to charge.
+While you do your research, you should be taking note of other stallholders who make money selling cakes and foods, to get a rough idea of how much you can reasonably expect to charge.

 If you have to price your products extortionately just to make a profit, see if there’s anywhere you can cut back on costs.
 Shop around for cheaper ingredients or look for different locations that aren’t as pricey.

-Once you’ve got a good idea of the kind of people you’re going to be selling cakes to, it’s time to get your product sorted.
+Once you’ve got a good idea of the kind of people you’re going to make money selling cakes to, it’s time to get your product sorted.
 You’ll need to come up with a range of different products to make this work.

-If you want to sell jams then make taster pots of all different flavours and try out different variations of ingredients.
-For cakes, try out different methods, ingredients, flavours and fillings.
+If you want to sell jams, then make taster pots of all different flavours and try out different variations of ingredients.
+For you to make money selling cakes, you need to try out different methods, ingredients, flavours, and fillings.
 With sweets test out different recipes.
-You could try focusing on one area, like chocolate, fudge or maybe even health food!
+You could try focusing on one area, like chocolate, fudge, or maybe even health food!

 Get your friends and family to try all your samples out and find out which are the most popular choices.
 They’ll likely be more than willing to help!

-It’s worth knowing that at farmers’ markets, you’re not likely to sell much unless you use local, organic ingredients.
+It’s worth knowing that at farmers’ markets, you’re not likely to make money selling cakes unless you use local, organic ingredients.
 People who go to these events look for traditional homemade foods and one of the pros of shopping for food at a farmers’ market is that you’re able to ask the stallholder precisely where the food is from and how it was made.

 Stallholders at farmers’ markets should be prepared to give honest, credible answers to customers – so factor these more expensive ingredients into your budget.
 Remember that people are usually willing to pay for high quality.